OnionIoT/documentation/docs/firmware/installing-firmware.md

 Before you install firmware to your device, you'll need to decide which firmware image to install.

+To start, use a browser to navigate to http://repo.onioniot.com/omega2/images/openwrt-23.05/

-First, you'll need to find the firmware for your device:
+Next, you'll need to find the firmware for your device:

 * Firmware for Omega2 and Omega2S starts with `onion_omega2-`
 * Firmware for Omega2**+** and Omega2S**+** starts with `onion_omega2p-`.